Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods

 \subsubsection{Sensitivity Analysis with Respect to Network Resources}

-In this section, we evaluate the sensitivity of the solution times with respect to the available network resources and, in particular the number of DBs ($q$) and drones ($p$).
-We use the algorithm {\tt OA-B\&C} since it enjoys the quickest solution time as shown in Section \ref{PER_EVA}.
+In this section, we evaluate the sensitivity of the solution times with respect to the resources of the network and, in particular the number of DBs ($q$) and drones ($p$).
+We use the algorithm {\tt \ML{R-OA-B\&C}} since it enjoys the quickest solution time as shown in Section \ref{PER_EVA}.

 We consider four possible values $q \in \{6, 10, 15, 20 \}$ for the number of DBs and three values $|I| \in \{400, 450, 500\}$ for the demand size (number of OTRs), and generate for each combination of $q$ and $|I|$ five problem instances.
 We assume that $p=11$ drones are available.
-This gives 12 instance types $(q,11,|I|)$ for a total of 60 problem instances and we solve each of these with the {\tt OA-B\&C} algorithm.
+This gives 12 instance types $(q,11,|I|)$ for a total of 60 problem instances and we solve each of these with the \ML{{\tt R-OA-B\&C}} algorithm.
 Figure \eqref{fig:p_sense_base} shows the performance profile associated to each considered number $q$ of DBs.
-It appears that the computational time of the {\tt OA-B\&C} method is not particularly sensitive to the number of open DBs since the performance profiles for the considered values of $q$ intersect, thereby indicating the solution time is not systematically higher (or lower) for any considered number of DBs.
+It appears that the computational time of the \ML{{\tt R-OA-B\&C}} method is not particularly sensitive to the number of open DBs since the performance profiles for the considered values of $q$ intersect, thereby indicating the solution time is not systematically higher (or lower) for any considered number of DBs.